vapor/docs/docs/basics/validation.md

 }
 ```

-Now we can use it
+Now that you've defined the custom `zipCode` validator, you can use it to validate zip codes in your application.
+Simply add the following line to your validation code:

 ```swift
 validations.add("zipCode", as: String.self, is: .zipCode)
 ```